How many Palestinians have died in Gaza war and how will the counting continue?

 "It's a terrible sign when you get to a point, like where Sudan is, where you don't even have a death registry.
 That in itself shows to us aid workers that this is a worst-case scenario," Yale University's Raymond said.

-(Reporting by Ali Sawafta in Ramallah and Maggie Fick in Beirut; additional reporting by James Mackenzie in Jerusalem, Jana Choukeir in Dubai, Emma Farge in Geneva, Helen Reid in London and Adam Makary in Cairo; writing by Maggie Fick; editing by Mark Heinrich)
+(Reporting by Ali Sawafta in Ramallah and Maggie Fick in Beirut; additional reporting by James Mackenzie in Jerusalem, Jana Choukeir in Dubai, Emma Farge in Geneva, Helen Reid in London and Adam Makary in Cairo; writing by Maggie Fick; editing by Mark Heinrich, Miral Fahmy and David Evans)